openvinotoolkit/openvino/docs/benchmarks/performance_benchmarks_openvino.md

 The benchmark application loads the OpenVINO™ Runtime and executes inferences on the specified hardware (CPU, GPU or VPU).
 The benchmark application measures the time spent on actual inferencing (excluding any pre or post processing) and then reports on the inferences per second (or Frames Per Second).
 For more information on the benchmark application, please also refer to the entry 5 of the [FAQ section](performance_benchmarks_faq.md).

-Devices similar to the ones we have used for benchmarking can be accessed using [Intel® DevCloud for the Edge](https://devcloud.intel.com/edge/), a remote development environment with access to Intel® hardware and the latest versions of the Intel® Distribution of the OpenVINO™ Toolkit.
-[Learn more](https://devcloud.intel.com/edge/get_started/devcloud/) or [Register here](https://inteliot.force.com/DevcloudForEdge/s/).

 Measuring inference performance involves many variables and is extremely use-case and application dependent.
 We use the below four parameters for measurements, which are key elements to consider for a successful deep learning inference application:

 - **Throughput** - Measures the number of inferences delivered within a latency threshold. (for example, number of Frames Per Second - FPS).
 When deploying a system with deep learning inference, select the throughput that delivers the best trade-off between latency and power for the price and performance that meets your requirements.